-Viewed from above (as in GIS layers and projections), placer mine claims, cattle ranches, homesteads/farmsteads, private and cooperative irrigation ditches, in-field irrigation laterals and rills among other historic-era landscape archaeological sites and features collectively constitute a palimpsest of tangible and intangible cultural expressions and heritage.
-If the cultural resources of the inventory area are contextually connected to one another like a patchwork guilt that blankets the Mormon Row-Antelope Flats-Dry Farms cultural-historic landscape, then metaphorically speaking, homesteads and land grant allotments, i.e. rectilinear polygons or squares; quarter Sections, are analogous to charm guilt blocks, and irrigation network ditches/laterals/rills are analogous to "stitching in the ditch" patterns of land use practices undertaken by the former homesteaders of the community.
+Viewed from above (as in GIS layers and projections), cattle ranches, homesteads/farmsteads, private and cooperative irrigation ditches, in-field irrigation laterals and sub-laterals among other historic-era landscape archaeological sites and features collectively constitute a palimpsest of tangible material cultural evidence and heritage.
+If the cultural resources of the inventory area are contextually connected to one another like a patchwork guilt that blankets the Mormon Row cultural-historic landscape, then metaphorically speaking, homesteads and land grant allotments are analogous to charm guilt blocks, and irrigation network ditches/laterals/rills are analogous to "stitching in the ditch" patterns of land use practices undertaken by the former homesteaders of the community; the Mormon Irrigation Pattern.

-Preliminary Results and Discussion
+Results and Discussion